Don 2: Filming

 Don 2 was extensively shot in Berlin.

-The principal photography of Don 2 began in October 2010 in Berlin, becoming the first Hindi film to be shot there.
+Principal photography of Don 2 began in October 2010 in Berlin, becoming the first Hindi film to be shot there.
 The decision to shoot in the city was made after Khan attended the Berlin International Film Festival for its screening of My Name is Khan and realised that the city provided the required realistic backdrop for the film.
 Before shooting began the German government announced the film on its website, promising support and co-operation during filming.
 A 70-member Indian crew travelled to the city for two weeks of preparation for shooting.
 Scenes were filmed at the Brandenburg Gate, the Alexanderplatz, the French Cathedral and the East Side Gallery.
 The German government provided €3 million in incentives to the film's producers, since it was shot in Berlin.
 The shoot cost €6.8 million.

 Khan experimented with several looks and performed his own stunts in the film.
 In Berlin, he performed a 300-foot jump for a scene.
 A car-chase scene using 67 cars closed main thoroughfares (including the Brandenburg Gate) for three weeks.
 Each day, alternate routes were provided around roads cordoned off for filming.
 The shooting schedule also included a special appearance by Hrithik Roshan, whose presence was kept under wraps by filmmakers.
 In December 2010, the Berlin schedule ended.
 In February 2011, the actors flew to Malaysia, where several scenes were shot in Malacca Prison with prisoners as extras.
 A section of the prison block was made available for filming, with special T-shirts distinguishing crew members from prisoners in the high-security zone.
 Khan trained with Hollywood stunt and fight director Wolfgang Stegemann, who also played Karl in the film.

 In September 2011, filming resumed on a song featuring the two leads.
 Another song was shot with Khan in Goa in late November, only a month before the film's release.
 The song was shot as an action sequence, but did not appear in the film.
 In August 2011, the producers said they will release Don 2 in 3D.
 The idea of 3D conversion occurred to Akhtar while shooting; after tests in Los Angeles, it was decided to convert the entire film.
 The director of photography had used special lenses, which made conversion easier.
 Sidhwani said that the idea of converting the film into 3D came to him after seeing Harry Potter and the Deathly Hallows – Part 2.
 Chuck Comisky, a veteran S-3D innovator who supervised 3D stereo and visual effects for Avatar and Sanctum, was given the job.
 Anand Subaya was the editor and Jason West served as the director of photography.
 The digital intermediate and VFX of Don 2 were by Pixion Studios, and the 3D conversion by Reliance Mediaworks.